aljedaxi/zettel/pages/z_spirituality_is_a_brain_state_we_can_all_reach,_religious_or_not.md

 ##
 > In contrast, each time we react involuntarily, we aren’t anchored in our centre, but controlled by a more automatic state not chosen by us, and therefore we’re less connected both within ourselves and to the greater good.
 ##
+> When we lose it, for instance, what exactly are we losing?
+Nothing less than our selves.
+We all lose it sometimes, but we can lose it less often by continually reconnecting to our best selves and to each other.
+##
+> Time management, in brief, is a decision-making framework that helps us structure, protect and adapt our time in changing circumstances.
+It can therefore be measured through questions like “do you have a daily routine?”, “do you find it hard to say no to people?” and “do you evaluate your daily schedule?”.
+Work-life balance and attitudes to time and time management are also key.